Metod Trobec: Second murder trial

 At the first hearing, on September 2, 1982, Trobec's lawyers requested new defense attorneys and protested against the new composition of the senate.
 When Trobec was interrogated, he claimed that he did not remember if he had really killed the women, that he occasionally drank alone in excess and supposedly suffered from frequent headaches due to the electroshocks he was given during his medical treatment.
 When presented with photos of the victims, he only recognized Ana Plevnik.

 On September 6, the first witnesses were brought forward, Markovčič and Brečko's family members.
-Prosecutors also questioned a bus driver who had brought Brečko to the place where she had initially disappeared from.
+Prosecutors also questioned a bus driver who had brought Brečko to the place from where she had initially disappeared.
 Trobec himself claimed that he had met a young girl who had just missed the bus or train at an inn in Ljubljana.
 On the following day, two of Brečko's acquaintances said that she avoided men and did not have a boyfriend.
 Additional attention was paid to the fact that her keys were found in Trobec's possession.

 The hearing which took place on September 9 was closed to the public.
 Trobec's first ex-wife attended and testified, but the second did not.
 Trobec's lawyer remarked that the public should know that sexual acts occurred between his client and the victim.
-On the following day, morphologist Dr. Štefan Stražiščar from the Institute of Forensic Medicine in Ljubljana repeated his testimony from the first trial, saying that the ashes found in the oven contained the bones of five adults and that he could not determine the exact cause of death.
-The next witness to testify was Dr. Janez Rojšek, who described in detail Trobec's personality disorder, feelings of inadequacy and inability to hold proper relationships with women as the main reason why the murders occurred.
+On the following day, morphologist Štefan Stražiščar from the Institute of Forensic Medicine in Ljubljana repeated his testimony from the first trial, saying that the ashes found in the oven contained the bones of five adults and that he could not determine the exact cause of death.
+The next witness to testify was Janez Rojšek, who described in detail Trobec's personality disorder, feelings of inadequacy and inability to hold proper relationships with women as the main reason why the murders occurred.